gbif/hp-gb32/travel-accommodation.md

 - Airport Bus: The TransMilenio public bus system connects the airport to the city.
 1 US and card for 3 US

 ## Local transportation
 The local organizers are looking into providing local transportation to the meeting venues for people attending the GB32 events.
-Please fill in the local tranportation form if you wish to be included in the local transportation service.
+If you wish to be included in the local transportation service, please fill in the Local transportation form.

-Click [here](https://forms.gle/ctW7FHoT4ReqoHtV6) and fill in the required information.
+Click <a href="https://forms.gle/ctW7FHoT4ReqoHtV6" target="_blank"> here</a> and fill in the required information.

 ## Hotels
 Meeting attendees are asked to organize their own accommodation.